 Here’s how to write the Korean birthday greetings:

 “Happy Birthday” in Korean (formal) → 생신을 축하드립니다

 “Happy Birthday” in Korean (standard) → 생일 축하합니다 or 생일 축하해요

 “Happy Birthday” in Korean (informal) → 생일 축하해

 You can read our guide on Hangul Stroke Order to improve your Korean writing skills.
 Practice writing these phrases today and let us know how you did in the comments section!

 Birthdays in Korea

-Usually on people’s birthdays, their friends or co-workers will buy them a birthday cake.
+Usually, on people’s birthdays, their friends or co-workers will buy them a birthday cake.
 The cake is then eaten as a group like your co-workers or loved ones.

 When buying a cake in Korea, you will often be asked how many candles 양초 (yangcho) you need.
 These candles, along with some matches, will be placed inside the cake’s box.